 Ethereum and the Smart Contract Economy

-dApps and NFTs: Buying ETH is, in part, a long-term bet on Web3 applications running on a decentralized base layer.
+dApps and NFTs: Buying ETH is, in part, a long-term bet that Web3 applications built on a decentralized network can continue growing.

-Scaling via Layer 2: Networks such as Optimism and Arbitrum extend capacity, aiming to deliver lower fees and faster settlement while leveraging Ethereum security.
+Scaling via Layer 2: Networks such as Optimism and Arbitrum aim to increase capacity and reduce fees while still leveraging Ethereum’s security model.

-Fee burn dynamics: A portion of network fees is destroyed, and during periods of heavy use, ETH supply can shrink, which some see as favorable for price over long horizons.
+Fee burn dynamics: A portion of network fees is destroyed, and during periods of heavy demand ETH supply can shrink—an effect some investors interpret positively over long horizons.

 Possible limitations

-Crowded field: Alternative chains (for example, Solana, Cardano, and Polkadot) compete for developer mindshare and users.
+Crowded field: Other networks—including Solana, Cardano, and Polkadot—compete for developers, tooling, and users.

-Relative performance: In certain cycles, ETH appreciation has trailed faster‑moving peers.
+Relative performance: In some market cycles, ETH’s price growth has lagged faster-moving peers.

 Solana for High-Throughput DeFi